 We are here to help!
 You can either write to email@example.com or use the live chat feature on the bottom right of your screen.

 Further customization options

-Code Ocean also provides a more flexible Setup Script for dependencies not available through our native package managers.
-See Using the Setup Script for further customization.
+Code Ocean also provides a more flexible postInstall Script for dependencies not available through our native package managers.

 In addition to installing packages, package managers can also install additional languages.
 This can enable you to run analyses that require multiple languages in sequence.